awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 `spotIamFleetRole`  <a name="compute-environment-compute-resources-spotIamFleetRole"></a>
 The Amazon Resource Name \(ARN\) of the Amazon EC2 Spot Fleet IAM role applied to a `SPOT` compute environment\.
 This role is required if the allocation strategy set to `BEST_FIT` or if the allocation strategy isn't specified\.
 For more information, see [Amazon EC2 spot fleet role](spot_fleet_IAM_role.md)\.
 This parameter isn't applicable to jobs that run on Fargate resources, and shouldn't be specified\.
 To tag your Spot Instances on creation, the Spot Fleet IAM role specified here must use the newer **AmazonEC2SpotFleetTaggingRole** managed policy\.
 The previously recommended **AmazonEC2SpotFleetRole** managed policy doesn't have the required permissions to tag Spot Instances\.
-For more information, see [Spot Instances Not Tagged on Creation](troubleshooting.md#spot-instance-no-tag)\.
+For more information, see [Spot Instances not tagged on creation](troubleshooting.md#spot-instance-no-tag)\.
 Type: String
 Required: This parameter is required for `SPOT` compute environments\.
 `launchTemplate`  <a name="compute-environment-compute-resources-launchTemplate"></a>